lunaticstraydog/imantics/README.md

 # A fixed version of the Image Semantics package
 Both the pip and git original versions of the imantics package have flow-breaking bugs.
 The pip version cannot handle large datasets (which is fixed in latest git version)
-The original git version fixes previous bug, but hangs when exporting the dataset to coco json.
+The original git version fixes aforementionned bug, but hangs when exporting the dataset to coco json.
 ## What is fixed here
 - Dataset export fixed (based the code on the pip version)
 - Handling of large dataset (cherry picked latest git)
 - Fixed split of dataset in ratios (code is broken in latest git)
 - Added a usage example (the original ones are a bit short / dont really work)
 ## Installing

 ```